riquelmy/angular-blog-zgeekcave/README.md

-# Zgeek Cave
+# Zgeek Cave (personal blog)
-**Zgeek Cave** is a blog project I did for **DIO (Digital Innovation One)**'s Full Stack Bootcamp.
+**Zgeek Cave** is a personal blog project I did for **DIO (Digital Innovation One)**'s Full Stack Bootcamp.
 I built it with the framework Angular and I practiced a lot of concepts related to components.

 ## Overview